ProsperousHeart/ZTM-Advent-of-Code-2022/README.md

 > This event starts December 1st, 2022 but you can join anytime.
 Solutions submitted on the day of the puzzle reveal will receive extra points!

 1. Go to https://adventofcode.com/ and start with problem #1!
 Each day starting Dec 1st, 2022 a new problem will be unlocked but you have to do them in order!
-You can discuss all Advent of Code related topics this month in our **#advent-of-code** channel on Discord.
-2. In case you get stuck, I made some lectures available for free preview for you to show you how I solve one of the problems and the steps I take.
-Simply go to the [Complete Web Developer in 2023: Zero to Mastery](https://academy.zerotomastery.io/courses/697434/lectures/12676702) and check out the lectures (_Exercise: Santa's Node Helper_ and _Solution: Santas Node Helper_).
-Even if you are not enrolled in the course these two videos have the free preview option enabled.
+2. In case you get stuck, Andrei made some lectures available for free preview for you to show how he solved one of the problems and the steps taken.
+Simply go to the [Complete Web Developer in 2023: Zero to Mastery](https://academy.zerotomastery.io/courses/697434/lectures/12676702?affcode=441520_5cipxkgo) and check out the lectures (_Exercise: Santa's Node Helper_ and _Solution: Santas Node Helper_).
+Even if you are not enrolled in the course these two videos have the free preview option enabled!
 3. Once you finish one puzzle/question, you can share your code and solution with the community, or check out what others in the ZTM community have done.
 You can even vote on your favourite solutions!
 You can [follow this video on how to submit your solution](https://www.loom.com/share/7310b6e83bcc4922b25023b62d173611).
-4. Check out the leaderboard and see how you compare: https://aoc.zerotomastery.io/leaderboard
+4. Check out the [leaderboard](https://academy.zerotomastery.io/a/aff_v33cvfjm/external?affcode=441520_5cipxkgo) and see how you compare!

-**Remember: You can discuss all AOC related topics in our #advent-of-code channel on Discord!**

 ## Who made this possible?

-Some of our fellow ZTM members helped create this awesome platform to submit and share code.
-Give them a big thank you on Discord!
+Some of my fellow ZTM members helped create this awesome platform to submit and share code.

 ```
 @Matt